mathias-grau/mathias-grau.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV_Mathias_Grau-31.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This is a description of my experience, education and projects.
 toc:
   sidebar: left
 ---